Construction Project Management MSc/Diploma

 This industry-focussed programme ensures graduates are quickly able to make a positive and effective contribution to their working environment, and as such are in great demand by construction industry employers.
 Our graduates are employed at management level in major companies in the UK and worldwide including Network Rail, Bechtel and Atkins.

 In collaboration with the Royal Academy of Engineering, the School of the Built Environment is a recognised Centre of Excellence in Sustainable Building Design.
 This is one of four such Centres to be established at UK universities that jointly form a national network to demonstrate and exchange best practice in teaching and research for the sustainable built environment.

 Construction Project Management is taught by experienced, international staff from a variety of professional backgrounds and with strong links to industry.
 We also have a strong record in built environment research.
 In the most recent Research Assessment Exercise (RAE 2008) 60% is classed ‘internationally excellent’ or better.

 With a history dating back to 1821, Heriot-Watt is one of the UK’s leading universities, and Scotland’s most international.
 Find out more about Heriot-Watt University’s reputation, rankings and international profile.

-This programme, led by Dr. Graeme Bowles, is composed of seven core courses and one optional course at PGDip level.
+This programme, led by Dr. Graeme Bowles, is composed of seven mandatory courses and one optional course.
 For those looking to complete the programme at MSc level research projects are also required.
 Students are assessed through a combination of examination and coursework.

 Please find below the course descriptions.
 For more information on courses, please contact the Programme Leader.